jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/README.md

 Please read the [Syllabus](Syllabus.md) for classroom information and content that will be covered throughout the class.

 Please see the [Modules](Modules) directory for specific content being covered.

+Please see the [Computer Requirements](Computer Requirements.md) for important information prior to class.